 The procedure described could be useful in a variety of practical situations.
-We applied it when investigating in-plane strain of the models of thin-wall structures by white light speckle photography which was performed simultaneously with their engineering testing.
-Displacements in a wide range of a great number of points had to be measured and models were loaded many times.
+We applied it when investigating in-plane strain of models of thin-wall structures by white light speckle photography, which was performed simultaneously with their engineering testing.
+Displacements in a wide range of points had to be measured and models were loaded many times.
 No one of the known methods seemed to be suitable to correct lower displacement values influenced by the diffraction halo slope.
-We need not to discuss here in detail the experiments and shall only note that in several points of the model the vertical components of the displacement vector were measured independently.
-Before the models were loaded known lateral displacements were given to the recording camera and were used afterwards for polynomial approximation.
+We need not to discuss in detail here the experiments and shall only note that in several points of the model the vertical components of the displacement vector were measured independently.
+Before the models were loaded known lateral displacements were introduced to the recording camera and were used afterwards for polynomial approximation.